2NCE3/2NCE3/README.md

 # Peter Pain - Code Shinobi

-### I am Human, not God — I’ve got bugs in my code and in my soul.
+### I am Human, not God — I’ve got bugs in my code and in my life.
 Accept me anyway.

 I don’t want to be known.
 I want my **pain** to be known —